 Luggage stays with you

 There is room under the bottom bunk to store your luggage.
 You’ll be able to squeeze a carry-on, large duffle, or 60-70 liter backpack under the seat.
 Large, traditional suitcases don’t fit so well.
-Nor will that kind of luggage fit in a tuk-tuk, which you’ll take almost daily in India.
-So be a smart traveler, and opt for luggage you can easily carry.
+Nor will that kind of luggage fit in an auto rickshaw, which you’ll take almost daily in India, so pack light and think portable.

 What’s available on the train?

-- Yes, there are electrical outlets, but there are only 2 in a compartment of 6 beds.
+- Yes, there are electrical outlets, but there are only two in a compartment of six beds

 - Hand sinks are in the WC but there are no showers.